top of page

 Conclusion

-There are no potential issues with "FNU" in your name as far as you are keeping it consistent throughout your legal documents in the US, except for a few documents like SSN & DL which can have a single name (First name is not mandatory there).
+In our case, there were no potential issues with "FNU" in the name as long as we kept it consistent throughout our legal documents in the US.
+The only exceptions were a few documents like SSN and DL, which can have a single name (First name is not mandatory there).

 Hopefully, you find this article helpful.
 If you are aware of some FNU problems and solutions that might help others, please comment.
 It's sometimes really frustrating to get through FNU problems and your small suggestion might help thousands of readers out there.